-Dated: April 15, 2008.
+Dated: May 20, 2008.

-^{} Copyright, American Bankers Association.
+[†] Copyright, American Bankers Association.
 CUSIP data herein is provided by Standard and Poor's, CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc. This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Service.
 CUSIP numbers are provided for convenience of reference only.
-Neither the City nor the initial purchasers take any responsibility for the accuracy of such numbers.
+Neither the City nor the initial purchasers takes any responsibility for the accuracy of such numbers.

-^{} Reoffering prices/yields furnished by the initial purchasers.
+Reoffering prices/yields furnished by the initial purchasers.
 The City takes no responsibility for the accuracy thereof.

-^{} Priced to the par call on June 15, 2015.
+^{} Priced to the June 15, 2015 call date, at par.